 The multi-task learning approach trains the neural network on multiple related tasks simultaneously, such as speech enhancement and speaker identification.
 By learning these related tasks together, the network can improve its generalization capabilities and performance on individual tasks.
-In [3], a framework for unified real-time personalized and non-personalized speech enhancement is introduced that integrates both personalized and non-personalized speech enhancement.
+In [3], a framework for unified real-time personalized and non-personalized speech enhancement is introduced that integrates both personalized and non-personalized speech enhancement within a single DNN architecture.
 This framework consists of two components: